drduh/YubiKey-Guide/README.md

 ## Remote Machines (agent forwarding)

-If you want to use YubiKey to sign a git commit on a remote machine, or ssh through another layer, then this is possible using "Agent Forwarding".
-This section should help you setup GPG and SSH agent forwarding.
+If you want to use YubiKey to sign a git commit on a remote machine, or ssh through another layer, then this is possible using Agent Forwarding.

-To do this, you need to already have shell access to the remote machine, and the YubiKey setup on the host machine.
+To do this, you need access to the remote machine and the YubiKey has to be set up on the host machine.

-* First, on the local machine, run:
+On the local machine, run:

 ```console
 $ gpgconf --list-dirs agent-extra-socket